dtorresxp/odoo-guides/README.md

 # [![Odoo Guides in &#x03C8;Code](/doc/img/logo_odoo_guides_mini.jpg "Please click on any of the flags below")](/README.md)
 **Very useful video links and guides that help you with Odoo, in three simple steps:**
-1. Click on the flag below to select your language
+1. Click on the flag below, select your language, Odoo's version & edition
-2. Click on Odoo's version & edition in the next page
+2. Click on your app's icon and look for the guide you need
-3. Click on your app's icon to follow the guides
+3. Follow the guide or click the link to watch its video... and voilà !

 <br>